Emmy Noether Programme

-Due to the coronavirus pandemic and the associated restrictions on working conditions at universities and research institutions, the DFG is extending the individual eligibility period for proposal submission within the Emmy Noether Programme by three months for prospective applicants who would otherwise only be eligible to apply by 30 April 2021.
+Due to the coronavirus pandemic and the associated restrictions on working conditions at universities and research institutions, for the last time the DFG is extending the individual eligibility period for proposal submission within the Emmy Noether Programme by three months for prospective applicants who would otherwise only be eligible to apply by 31 December 2022.
 Note that the rules on calculating the eligibility period, including the eligibility period start date, as outlined in the programme’s frequently asked questions, remain unaffected.

 To give highly qualified researchers the opportunity to satisfy the prerequisites for appointment as a university professor by leading an independent junior research group and performing relevant teaching duties

 To attract outstanding early career researchers (back) to Germany from abroad

 Early career researchers in all disciplines, normally up to 4 years after completion of the doctorate